Terms & Conditions

-7.7.
-Any time specified by the Supplier for delivery of the Services is an estimate only and the Supplier will not be liable for any loss or damage incurred by the Customer as a result of delivery being late.
-However both parties agree that they shall make every endeavour to enable the Services to be supplied at the time and place as was arranged between both parties.
-In the event that the Supplier is unable to supply the Services as agreed solely due to any action or inaction of the Customer then the Supplier shall be entitled to charge a reasonable fee for re-supplying the Services at a later time and date.
+8.7 Any time specified by the Supplier for Delivery of the Goods is an estimate only and the Supplier will not be liable for any loss or damage incurred by the Customer because of Delivery being late.
+However, both parties agree that they shall make every endeavour to enable the Goods to be delivered at the time and place as was arranged between both parties.
+If the Supplier is unable to supply the Goods as agreed solely due to any action or inaction of the Customer, then the Supplier shall be entitled to charge a reasonable fee for redelivery and/or storage.

 (a) properly store and maintain the Goods; and

 9.9 The Customer acknowledges and accepts for warranty purposes, the following conditions shall be adhered to: